Table of Contents

 Per Stirpes Vs Per Capita Distribution

 No, per stirpes distribution does not generally include the surviving spouse.
-This is because per stirpes distribution is primarily concerned with passing assets down through the family line of the deceased person, focusing on their lineal descendants (children, grandchildren, and so on).
+This is because per stirpes distribution mainly focuses on passing assets through the deceased person's family line, including children, grandchildren, and other direct descendants.

-On the other hand, the surviving spouse is not considered a lineal descendant but rather a separate inheritor under the laws of intestate succession or the terms of a will.
-Their inheritance is typically treated separately from the per stirpes distribution, ensuring they receive their rightful estate share.
+The surviving spouse is not considered a lineal descendant.
+Instead, they are usually treated as a separate heir under intestate succession laws or the terms of a will.
+Their inheritance is often handled separately from the per stirpes distribution to help them receive the share of the estate they are entitled to.

 Does Per Stirpes Include Stepchildren?

-Per stirpes distribution excludes stepchildren unless the testator legally adopts them, as stepchildren are not legally recognized as the testator's lineal descendants.
+Per stirpes distribution excludes stepchildren unless the testator legally adopts them because stepchildren are not legally recognized as the testator’s lineal descendants.
 Lineal descendants, such as children, grandchildren, and great-grandchildren, are directly descended from the testator.

 Pros: Benefits of Per Stirpes Distribution